 Introduction

-This solution design guide provides customers with access to an opinionated reference architecture, including key design decisions and the rationale behind them.
+This Solution Design Guide provides customers with access to an opinionated reference architecture, including key design decisions and the rationale behind them.
 Where applicable, the guide identifies modular design components that customers can adjust to align with organizational and/or regulatory requirements without compromising the overall integrity of the implementation.
-For customers deploying Boundary to the cloud, the guide also includes Terraform modules to automate large portions of the infrastructure provisioning and software installation.
+For customers deploying Boundary Enterprise to the cloud, the guide also includes Terraform modules to automate large portions of the infrastructure provisioning and software installation.

 Audience